 Using this survey data, we can assess the contexts where students are learning and educators are teaching about NAGPRA.
-Using SPSS to see statistically significant correlations and NVivo to sift through the open-ended textual responses will provide important insights on the current state of NAGPRA education.
+Using SPSS to analyze the closed and codeable responses and NVivo to sift through the openended textual responses will provide important insights on the current state of NAGPRA education.
 These analyses will be published and will be used by Learning NAGPRA working groups to inform the development of improved educational materials for a variety of audiences.